#HealthBytes: Here's all that you need to know about probiotics

 Tips to choose a good probiotic supplement

+A good probiotic supplement must contain live bacterial cultures.
+Discuss the contents on the label with your doctor or simply Google it.
+It is also important to choose a brand that you trust or one that has a high rating.
 This is because a few products may not have all the listed bacteria and a few may have extra strains other than those mentioned.

 Few things to keep in mind before taking probiotic supplements